On complete classes of valuated matroids

 \begin{lemma} $f^{(1)} = f^{\mathbf{0}} / \{p\}$, where $\mathbf{0}$ is the zero vector and $p$ is the element added in the principal extension. \end{lemma} \begin{proof} As $p$ is not a loop of $\dom(f^{\mathbf{0}})$ one can form this contraction and $\rank(\{p\}) = 1$.
 Now the claim follows directly from the definition of contraction and truncation. \end{proof}

 The valuated truncation is further studied in~\cite{Murota:1997}.
-It is shown that this actually gives rise to a valuation on all independent set such that this forms a generalized valuated matroid.
+It is shown that this actually gives rise to a valuation on all independent sets such that this forms a generalized valuated matroid.